akosarch/stateful-grid/grid_component.framerfx/README.md

 This FramerX component is aimed at rendering the data grids and lists with the stateful logic behind it.
 It supports the `default`, `active` and `hover` states so far.

-**NOTE**:
-`This component is still under the development so use it at your own risk.
+> This component is still under the development so use it at your own risk.
-Keep in mind that any of the further changes might break some stuff in your prototype ☠️`
+> Keep in mind that any of the further changes might break some stuff in your prototype ☠️

 ## Table of content
 - **How to use**